Medically reviewed by Drugs.com. Last updated on Apr 30, 2021.

 Bulimia (boo-LEE-me-uh) nervosa, commonly called bulimia, is a serious, potentially life-threatening eating disorder.
-People with bulimia may secretly binge — eating large amounts of food — and then purge, trying to get rid of the extra calories in an unhealthy way.
-For example, someone with bulimia may force vomiting or engage in excessive exercise.
-Sometimes people purge after eating only a small snack or a normal-size meal.
+People with bulimia may secretly binge — eating large amounts of food with a loss of control over the eating — and then purge, trying to get rid of the extra calories in an unhealthy way.

 Bulimia signs and symptoms may include:

 - Being preoccupied with your body shape and weight

 - Repeated episodes of eating abnormally large amounts of food in one sitting

 - Feeling a loss of control during bingeing — like you can't stop eating or can't control what you eat

 - Forcing yourself to vomit or exercising too much to keep from gaining weight after bingeing

 - Using laxatives, diuretics or enemas after eating when they're not needed

 - Fasting, restricting calories or avoiding certain foods between binges